A parallel pull labelling algorithm for the resource constrained shortest path problem: Parallel Mono-directional Pull Labelling Algorithm

 \section{Parallel Mono-directional Pull Labelling Algorithm}

-At the core of the pull algorithm is an acyclic dependency graph that allows to track the bucket relations and when a bucket can be processed to safely pull labels into it.
-Processing a bucket is also referred to as a \emph{job}.
-The idea is that buckets are processed whenever all their dependencies have been processed implying that buckets with no unprocessed dependencies are free to be processed at the same time.
-The first label will be put in the first bucket of the origin vertex which by construction has no dependencies.
-All buckets depending only on this initial bucket at the origin vertex are immediately ready to be processed.
-This initiates the algorithm.
+At the core of the algorithm is the acyclic dependency graph, which tracks when a bucket may be processed -- that is, when all its dependencies are done, so that buckets with no unprocessed dependencies can be processed concurrently (processing a bucket is a \emph{job}).
+The first label is placed in the origin's first bucket, which has no dependencies; all buckets depending only on it are then ready, initiating the algorithm.

-\autoref{fig:dependency-graph-initial} shows the initial state of the dependency graph between buckets in vertices $x$ and $y$ with size $4$ and $6$, respectively.
+\ifijoc Figure~EC.2 in the online supplement shows\else\autoref{fig:dependency-graph-initial} shows\fi\ the initial state of the dependency graph between buckets in vertices $x$ and $y$ with size $4$ and $6$, respectively.
 An edge from $x$ to $y$ has a resource consumption of $6$ units and from $y$ to $x$ of $4$ units.
-The edges in the graph represent the dependency between the buckets, e.g., $x_1$ depends on $y_1$ and $y_2$ depends on $x_1$ and $x_2$.
+The edges in the graph represent the dependency between the buckets, e.g., $x_2$ depends on $x_1$ and $y_1$, and $y_2$ depends on $x_1$ and $x_2$.